 I’ve carried this experience to my other teaching activities like Business Hour – a club where young enthusiastic people can learn about the business world.
 By learning to be perceptive towards all my students, I was able to create the finest learning environment possible to bring out everyone's best.

 I now believe that the quality of a teacher is not measured by the performance of the average student under them, but of the weakest individual under their tutelage.
-Just like a squad leader who cares more about the loss of his team members than the number of enemies they are able to defeat.
-As they say, leave no man behind.
+After all, a good squad leader cares more about the safety of his team members than the number of enemies they are able to defeat.
+Like them, I intend to leave no man behind.